 - Poles must be able to take stresses of being pitched continuously.

-- Be freestanding and be able to pitch quick.
+- Be freestanding and be able to pitch quickly.

-- High roof as we spend more time over the period inside tent and need the head room.
+- High roof as we spend more time over the period inside the tent and need the headroom.

 - Livability – Must have more space and overhang vestibule.